thautwarm/plfp/view-point-from-research-side/Lamu0.md

 let x_load = require let_scope "x"
 ```

-With this snippet, you cab check `assert (x_assign = x_load)`.
+With this snippet, you can check `assert (x_assign = x_load)`.

-With tagless final extended by `FSYM` abstraction and above framework,
-we can implement a standalone but composable interpretation for name resolution:
+With tagless final extended by `FSYM` abstraction and above existing framework, we can then implement a standalone but composable interpretation for name resolution:

 ```ocaml
 module Scoping = Remu_scope.Solve